GMwizera/Summative-C3-Group1-PeerLearningProjectII/readme.md

 ## **Overview**

-The Peer Learning Reservation System is a Python-based command-line application that allows users to:
+Guide And Reservation App  is a Python-based command-line application that allows users to:

 - Register and log in.
 - Search available venues based on their category, price, and rating.